 What is 'A-GPS'?
 A-GPS means 'Assisted GPS' and is usually typed as 'A-GPS' or 'aGPS'.
 It is a GPS system that's mainly used on Pads and cell phones to quickly get a GPS fix using the internet.
 Normal GPS uses radio signals from satellites where A-GPS systems initially use the internet to arrive at a fix quickly then they change over to normal GPS after the cell phone / pad has had time to get it's normal fix.
 Having a A-GPS system gives the pilot NO features or benefit at all but they still work as a normal GPS.
 Under some circumstances, A-GPS can actually cost you money by using your cell service unnecessarily.
 A WAAS enable GPS is what pilots need, not A-GPS.

 What is ADS-B?
-Automatic Dependent Surveillance - Broadcast (ADS-B) is a new technology currently being implemented by the FAA in the US that allows pilots in the cockpit and ATC to 'see' aircraft traffic with precision.
+Automatic Dependent Surveillance - Broadcast (ADS-B) is a reasonably new technology currently being used by the FAA in the US that allows pilots in the cockpit and ATC to 'see' aircraft traffic with precision.
 ADS-B also broadcasts real-time weather information to pilots.
 This information significantly increases flight safety.
 The best 'feature' is that ADS-B is free of charge.
 To take advantage of this system, you will need a GPS capable of using ADS-B data and you will need an ADS-B transceiver that broadcasts your info and a receiver that receives other people's location information and live weather data.
-Currently, ADS-B 'out' is mandated nationwide by January 1, 2020 as part of the NextGen national airspace strategy for upgrading and enhancing the aviation infrastructure.
+Currently, ADS-B 'out' was mandated nationwide by January 1, 2020 as part of the NextGen national airspace strategy for upgrading and enhancing the aviation infrastructure.
 ADS-B 'out' is where your aircraft broadcasts its position to other aircraft.
 ADS-B 'in' is the instrument in your aircraft that shows where other traffic is located.
 See the wiki for more info.

 What is AHRS?
 Attitude and Heading Reference System (AHRS) is a system of sensors on three axes that provide heading, attitude and yaw information for aircraft.
 AHRS is designed to replace traditional mechanical gyroscopic flight instruments and provide superior reliability and accuracy.
 AHRS consist of either solid-state or microelectromechanical systems (MEMS) gyroscopes, accelerometers and magnetometers on all three axes.
 AHRS is usually part of what most people now call a 'glass cockpit'.